wp-plugins/contact-form-7-modules/readme.txt

 #### Inserting dynamic values

-You can also choose to have the value of the hidden field dynamically populated.
+You can also choose to have the value of the hidden field dynamically populated in your form when you are contacted.
 To do so, choose the "Default value" to be:

 * `post-title` - Inserts the title of the post/page
 * `post_category` - The categories of the post or page